nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

    1. Download the jar file and copy into an empty folder

-   1. Double-click the jar file Expected: Shows the GUI with a set of sample contacts.
-The window size may not be optimum.
+   1. Open the jar file by running `java -jar bookingapp.jar`.
+Expected: Shows the GUI with a set of sample contacts.
+Adjust the window size accordingly to your preference.

 1. Saving window preferences